rakahikmah/library-management-system-api/README.md

 ## Installation

-1. clone or download form github
+1. clone or download from github

 2. Import database sql in folder **./dumpmysql**, create schema with name 'altech-omega-andalan' and 'altech-omega-andalan-test' with 2 schema and you can import to MySQL